Blosc/python-blosc2/ANNOUNCE.rst

 ==================================

 The Blosc development team is pleased to announce the first release release of Python-Blosc2 3.0.0.
-Here is a summary of key achievements since the last beta release:

-**Improved Data Processing with Lazy Expressions**: Enhancements have been made to the lazyexpr.py module, focusing on optimizing the computation of lazy expressions over compressed multidimensional datasets.
-These updates streamline operations and improve performance when working with large arrays.

-**Enhanced Documentation and Tutorials**: New tutorials and updated documentation were integrated, particularly highlighting advanced operations like using custom user-defined functions (UDFs) with Blosc2's NDArray objects and computing efficiently with compressed data.
-A big thanks to NumFOCUS for sponsoring this.

-**API Refinements**: Minor fixes and improvements to the API for consistency and robustness were implemented, ensuring better usability for developers working with NDArray objects and other Blosc2 features.

-**Bug Fixes and Code Maintenance**: Various issues were resolved to enhance reliability, including fixes to the Python wrapper for the Blosc2 C library.
-These addressed edge cases and potential inconsistencies in handling compressed data.

-Last, but not least, we are using NumPy 2.x as the default for testing procedures and builds.
-This means that our wheels are built against NumPy 2, so in case you want to use NumPy 1.x, you will need to use NumPy 1.25.0 or later.
+In this release, we have focused on the making of a compute engine that can work with compressed data in a NumPy-like fashion.
+You can think of Python-Blosc2 3.0 as a replacement of numexpr, but better :-)

 As always, we would like to get feedback from the community before the final release.
-We are providing binary wheels that you can easily install from PyPI with:
+We are providing binary wheels that you can easily install from PyPI
+with:

     pip install blosc2==3.0.0rc1